Łukasz Poręba

-Łukasz Poręba (born 13 March 2000) is a Polish professional footballer who plays as a midfielder for club SV Elversberg, on loan from Hamburger SV.
+Łukasz Poręba (born 13 March 2000) is a Polish professional footballer who plays as a midfielder for club SV Elversberg.

 Club career

+Zagłębie Lubin

+Poręba started his professional career at Zagłębie Lubin in 2018, he made 88 appearances in four seasons.

+Lens

 On 1 July 2022, Poręba joined French side Lens on a free transfer, signing a five-year contract.
 He made his first appearance with Lens in a friendly game against Rodez later that month.
 On 31 August 2023, he delivered an assist in his first Ligue 1 game against Lorient.